MBODM/AspNetCoreNodeLike/README.md

 Most interessting stuff happens in "*MainController.cs*" file.
 The example is really small and rather clumsy, to keep things simple and obvious.
 There are a few comments in *MainController*, following what i said above.
 Also there is a comment, showing how to quickly test the API with some simple cURL call.

 Don't expect much here.
-It was just some tiny test for myself. :)
+It was just some tiny test for myself (about "if" and "how"). :)

 #### Have fun